Sergei Yutkevich: Life and career

 He began work as a teen doing puppet shows.
 Between 1921 and 1923 he studied under Vsevolod Meyerhold.
 Later he helped found the Factory of the Eccentric Actor (FEKS), which was primarily concerned with circus and music hall acts.
 He entered films in the 1920s and began directing in 1928.
 His films often were cheerier than most Russian films as he was influenced by American slapstick, among other things.
 However he also did serious historical films, docudramas, and biopics.

 He won Cannes Film Festival Award for Best Director twice: for Othello in 1956 and for Lenin in Poland in 1966.
 Of his later films Lenin in Paris is among the best known.
 In 1959, 1961 and 1967 respectively, he was a member of the jury at the 1st Moscow International Film Festival, the 2nd Moscow International Film Festival and the President of the Jury of the 5th Moscow International Film Festival.

-He died on 23 April 1985 in Moscow at age of 80.
+He died on 23 April 1985 in Moscow, aged 80.